Hen Party Planning Checklist for Bristol | 2026 Guide

 Kick off the first planned activity in Bristol

-Kick off the day with a coffee and pastry from Pinkman's Bakery before embarking on a guided street art tour starting in Stokes Croft.
+Grab coffee and pastry from Pinkman's Bakery before a guided street art tour starting in Stokes Croft.

-Utilize the Bristol Ferry Boats for scenic and efficient travel between the Harbourside and city centre attractions.
+Bristol Ferry Boats are a scenic way to hop between Harbourside and city centre without fighting traffic.

 Manage any unexpected changes or delays with grace